exelearning/iteexe/exe/jsui/scripts/extjs/docs/guides/data/README.md

 ### Inline data

 Stores can also load data inline.
-Internally, Store converts each of the objects we pass in as {@link Ext.data.Store#data data} into {@link Ext.data.Model Model} instances:
+Internally, Store converts each of the objects we pass in as {@link Ext.data.Store#cfg-data data} into {@link Ext.data.Model Model} instances:

     Ext.create('Ext.data.Store', {
         model: 'User',